KaleyraVideo/Video-iOS-SDK-Samples-Objc/Basic-Example/README.md

 ### Setup

-Before we dive into the details of how the SDK must be configured and initialized, you should add `NSCameraUsageDescription` and `NSMicrophoneUsageDescription` keys into app Info.plist, otherwise your app is going to crash anytime it tries to access camera or microphone devices.
+Before we dive into the details of how the SDK must be configured and initialized, you should add `NSCameraUsageDescription` and `NSMicrophoneUsageDescription` keys to the app Info.plist, otherwise your app is going to crash anytime it tries to access camera or microphone devices.

 To let you build on physical devices, you should set *No* to  *Enable Bitcode* on **Build Settings** tab under **Build Options** section of your target settings.